-Buttigieg versed in faith-based appeal to Democratic voters
+Buttigieg making faith-based appeal to voters in 2020 bid

 “There’s a lot about the stewardship of creation that is in Scripture that I don’t see being honored by the administration right now, not to mention the stuff about loving your neighbor and taking care of the least among us and feeding the poor,” the South Bend, Indiana, mayor said.
 The crowd of about 250 at a Mississippi River park in southeastern Iowa this month erupted with cheers.

 Republicans for a half century have built a loyal following among white evangelical Christians.
-But Buttigieg, like no other Democrat seeking the 2020 presidential nomination, is trying to demonstrate that there’s a strong religiosity among Democrats, too.
+But Buttigieg, like no other Democrat seeking the 2020 presidential nomination, is trying to demonstrate that there’s a strong religiosity among Democrats , too.

-President Donald Trump’s reelection fortunes are rooted deeply in the unshakable support among religious conservatives.
+President Donald Trump’s reelection fortunes are rooted deeply in the unshakable support among religious conservatives .
 But Buttigieg’s regular references to his own Christian faith offer a counterweight that could be an influential asset in Iowa and beyond as Democrats parry the secular labels that Republicans have tried to apply to them.

 “What Pete said about welcoming the stranger, visiting those in prison, that’s what Jesus calls on us to do,” said the Rev. Elizabeth Bell, a Methodist pastor in Burlington who attended a mid-August event for Buttigieg in that city.